 Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Rug-3 These pitches are currently poor in terms of quality.
 Further investment in the maintenance regime and upkeep is required if they are to be utilised as formal pitches.
 There is an opportunity to turn this site into a multi- sport hub with shared ancillary facilities and improved pitches.
-FA to undertake a feasibility study for the site, looking at the rationalisation of ancillaries and how funding can be utilised to improve the overall quality of grass pitches, through the creation of a 'hub' site.
-2. Work with North Yorkshire County Council CDC North Yorkshire County Council Sport England ECB FA Officer time to manage hub project RFU time for strategy planning.
+Work with the ECB and FA to undertake a feasibility study for the site, looking at the rationalisation of ancillaries and how funding can be utilised to improve the overall quality of grass pitches, through the creation of a 'hub' site.
+Work with North Yorkshire County Council to use recent Sport England Pitch Improvement funding to improve the quality of the grass pitches Develop and use a maintenance equipment bank, shared with the other clubs in the district and funded from sources such as the Sport England Pitch Improvement Fund.
+RFU CDC North Yorkshire County Council Sport England ECB FA Officer time to manage hub project RFU time for strategy planning.
 RFU funding and support for maintenance equipment bank.
 Medium to Long Medium

-SITE ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Skipton CI Cricket Club Crick-6 The club is currently located in close proximity to Skipton Cricket Club however does not share facilities or benefit from the nearby high profile club.
+Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Skipton CI Cricket Club Crick-6 The club is currently located in close proximity to Skipton Cricket Club however does not share facilities or benefit from the nearby high profile club.
 The ancillary facility does not make this an attractive place to play cricket.
 The club is also keen to move the square closer to the current clubhouse.
-Work with the FA and RFU to develop plans for a combined sports hub site at Sandylands, using shared pavilions and funding pitch improvements across all sports YCB ECB RFU FA Skipton CI Cricket Club CDC Officer time to manage hub project.
+Work with the FA and RFU to develop plans for a combined sports hub site at Sandylands, using shared pavilions and funding pitch improvements across all sports Officer time to manage hub project.
 Funding for pitch improvements.
 Medium to Long High Skipton Cricket Club Crick-7 The club does not currently have any non turf pitches and is therefore forced to train on the grass pitches, which increases demand on an already over- capacity square Undertake a feasibility study for a non- turf pitch to be installed on the square and fund if feasible Work with the FA and RFU to develop plans for a combined sports hub site at Sandylands, using shared pavilions and funding pitch improvements across all sports Skipton Cricket Club CDC YCB ECB RFU FA Feasibility study costs for new non-turf pitch.
 Officer time to manage hub project.
 Funding for pitch improvements.
 Medium to Long High